jhammarstedt/katacoda-scenarios/ghactionDemo/step6.md

         branch: ${{ github.ref }}
 </pre>

-`uses: ad-m/github-push-action@master` This is another GitHub action for pushing local changes to a GitHub repository using GitHub token.
+`uses: ad-m/github-push-action@master` This is another GitHub action for pushing local changes to a GitHub repository using a GitHub token.

 `github_token: ${{ secrets.GITHUB_TOKEN }}` This is the GitHub token needed to authenticate the push.